-I am a researcher with a strong theoretical basis in combinatorial search, multiagent route assignment, game theory, flow and convex optimization, and multiagent modeling and simulation.
+I am a researcher with a strong theoretical basis in artificial intelligence.
+Specifically, reinforcement learning, combinatorial search, multiagent route assignment, game theory, flow and convex optimization, and multiagent modeling and simulation.
 I gained vast knowledge and experience in utilizing my theoretical foundations towards traffic management and traffic optimization application.
 Nonetheless, I view myself as part of the AI community where my work is highly cited.
 I strive to further the impact of my applicable expertise for solving real-life problems while simultaneously continuing to make theoretical advances that justify the proposed solutions.

-Automated Traffic Management
+Autonomous Traffic Management

 Network Flow Optimization